janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 # Changes (to be deleted by RFC Editor)

+## From version -02 to -03
+- Adopted {{RFC6570}} style URI Templates
+- Moved up the outlook section, and clarified the relation to existing device side telemetry solutions.
+- Added several informative references to prior work
+- Reformatted YANG modules for shorter lines to fit IETF layout

 ## From version -01 to -02
 - Introduced Dashboard and Index concepts
 - Restructured YANG into three controller modules: collector, index, aggregator